 - Captain – These individuals have a strong will, are very independent, and are open to any change.

 - Collaborator – Collaborators are often characterized as empathetic, cooperative, and patient.

 - Maverick – These individuals tend to adopt leadership positions.
 They are visionaries and have high aspirations.

 - Promoter – Promoters are extraverted and charismatic.
 They are popular and widely liked.

 - Persuader – Persuaders don’t easily take no for an answer.
 They are well-spoken and likable, and they know how to motivate others.

 - Adapter – Adapters can take on different types of roles.
 They are typical generalists.

-- Craftsman – These individuals listen more than they talk, and are reliable workers.
+- Artisan – These individuals listen more than they talk, and are reliable workers.